 CPD 89/106/EEC (Construction Products Directive) was published on December 21, 1988 by the European Council on the approximation of laws, regulations and administrative provisions of the Member States.
 It was then amended by the Council Directive 93/68/EEC on July 22, 1993 and Regulation (EC) No 1882/2003 on September 29, 2003.
 The directive harmonized all construction products subject to regulatory controls for CE marking purposes.

-• Remove technical barriers to trade of construction products between the Member States of the European Economic Area (EEA).
+The aim was to remove technical barriers to trade in construction products between Member States in the European Union.